Framework vs Application Code for Managing Complexity

 A central skill in programming is splitting problems into adequate abstraction boundaries.

-What disciplines such as Operating Systems and Compilers teach, besides the specifics, is how programmers have tackled these very complex problems: finding the proper abstraction boundaries, splitting the complex system into a collection of simpler problems, solving each of the simpler problems, them bringing all the parts together into the whole solution.
+What disciplines such as Operating Systems and Compilers teach, besides the specifics, is how programmers have tackled these very complex problems: finding the proper abstraction boundaries, splitting the complex system into a collection of simpler problems, solving each of the simpler problems, then bringing all the parts together into the whole solution.

 After all, programming is mostly about managing complexity.
 As systems grow complex enough, the programmer can't hold it all in their head.